Mining M&A standoff tests bankers' patience and skills

 "There is some pressure to put assets into the market, but those that have been coming down the pipe so far have been more difficult for buyers to get comfortable with," Julian Vickers, co-head of the global natural resources group at Barclays said.

-Rio Tinto (RIO.AX) (RIO.L), for example, has been trying to sell more than $30 billion worth of assets from diamonds to iron ore to slash costs, cut debt and focus on their best assets.
+Rio Tinto , for example, has been trying to sell more than $30 billion worth of assets from diamonds to iron ore to slash costs, cut debt and focus on their best assets.

 So far, miners have succeeded in offloading copper, gold and nickel mines, most either in developed countries or in commodities where questions over supply linger.
-However sales of aluminum, diamonds, and coal assets, with fewer specialized buyers and in some cases a weak market, have been scrapped for lack of offers, or disappointingly low ones.
+However sales of aluminium, diamonds, and coal assets, with fewer specialised buyers and in some cases a weak market, have been scrapped for lack of offers, or disappointingly low ones.

 The result for bankers who have long profited from their close relationships with mega miners is that they have sacrificed manpower for auctions that have dragged on for over a year.
 Many are now taking on deals they know will be tough or impossible to seal, just to preserve client relationships.